-Because innovation is truly successful in economic terms, when a rewarding relationship between brand and user occurs – in the end it needs to trigger economic transactions.
+Because innovation is truly successful in economic terms when a rewarding relationship between brand and user occurs – it needs to trigger economic transactions.
 The economic reward is most fulfilling if the meaningful relationship, resulting from the provided experiences, leads to deep and engaged user loyalty and motivation.

-Success is therefor less dependent on how industries manage their processes and say what it is, but on the consumers saying how it is.
+Success is, therefore, less dependent on how industries manage their processes and say what it is, but on the consumers saying how it is.
 In the open networked society, brands have to be meaningful to be recommended and taken into consideration.

-Strong brand advocacy is on of the most differentiating elements in competition, because today, consumers define the barriers to competition!
+Strong brand advocacy is one of the most differentiating elements in competition, because today, consumers define the barriers to the competition!

-If you start with design to drive your innovation activities and use design driven processes to create meaning for the brand‘s proposals, the resulting loyalty of customers will fuel long term profits.
-In making sure that meaningful innovation can lead to brand promotion, the resulting user experience and loyalty will fuel growth of the involved companies.
+If you start with design to drive your innovation activities and use design-driven processes to create meaning for the brand‘s proposals, the resulting loyalty of customers will fuel long term profits.
+In making sure that meaningful innovation can lead to brand promotion, the resulting user experience and loyalty will fuel the growth of the involved companies.

-Innovation is about the application of combinations that make a difference, as Schumpeter said over hundred years ago: combining the strength of your brand, what ever it is, with the strength of your users loyalty, new market wining innovation can happen.
+Innovation is about the application of combinations that make a difference, as Schumpeter said over hundred years ago: combining the strength of your brand, whatever it is, with the strength of your users’ loyalty, new market winning innovation can happen.
 By putting humans centre stage in the innovation process and by having a designful approach to create meaning for them, market leadership can be reached and kept!

 Clarification of terminology: The consumer is the human not yet in close relationship with a brand; the user is in a close relationship (either customer, user or stakeholder).